zen3ger/conrod-guessing_game/README.md

 }
 ```

 That is an epic amount of code.
-Never fear though, a lot of this code is simply required as parameters to the last method called.
+Never fear though, a lot of this code is simply required as parameters to the last method `conrod_piston::draw` to keep things performant.
 Lets step through and take stock of what we have just added.

 The `image_map` and `text_vertex_data` variables we created allow piston to perform optimisation and caching on our UI data.
-This is an internal feature which we won't dwell on here, but more information is available [here](https://docs.rs/conrod_piston/0.67.0/conrod_piston/draw/fn.primitives.html).
+This is an internal feature which we won't dwell on here, but more information is available [here](https://docs.rs/conrod_piston/0.67.0/conrod_piston/draw/fn.primitives.html) if you're the curious type.
 The same is true for the closure we defined named `cache_queued_glyphs`.
 Again, we don't need to concern ourselves with this at this point.
+The same is true of our next internal method `texture_from_image`.

-At the end of our new code, we call `conrod_piston::draw::primitives()` which is the call which renders our widget primitives (Why [primitives](https://docs.rs/conrod/0.61.1/conrod/guide/chapter_1/index.html#available-widgets)?)
+At the end of our new code, beyond the caching calls, we call `conrod_piston::draw::primitives()` which is the call which renders our widget primitives.
+In the initial call to our `logic::update` method, we are updating the data state, which is read by our widgets when they are updated by the call to `conrod_piston::draw::primitives()`.

 If you run our game now, you'll see a window popping up filled with white.
 So the canvas actually fills out the window, huh great!
 Let's test resizing the window.
 Oooops, you quickly realize that it's not working properly.
 Also, where's the `caption`?

 ##### Resize:

 The canvas has the initial width and height of the window, and it doesn't grow beyound.
-It's because `conrod` supports multiple backends, so you have to tell it what kind of event convertions should be done.
+This is because `conrod` supports multiple backends: we have to tell it what kind of event convertions should be done.

-Since the conversion and handling of such events is relatively isolated, let's create one new file to manage it.
+Since the conversion and handling of such events is relatively isolated, let's create one new file to manage events.
 Create the file `event.rs` and add the following code:

 ```rust
 //!
 A backend for converting src events to conrod's `Input` type.